tlietz/Ball-Bounce-Client/README.md

 `System`s are functions that control everything.
 All of the game logic complexity is contained within the `system`s.
 This makes it easy to know where in the code features should be implemented.

 This also explains why ECS was chosen instead of OOP.
-With OOP, it would be more difficult to determine where features should be implemented because games have many features that require the interaction between mutliple objects.
+With OOP, it would be more difficult to determine where features should be implemented because games have many features that require interaction between mutliple objects.

-For example, let's look at adding the feature of bouncing a ball off a paddle with a `bounce()` function.
+For example, let's see how we would implement a `bounce()` function that bounces a ball off our paddle.

-In OOP, we would have to decide whether to add `bounce()` to the `Ball` or `Player` object.
-Does a ball bounce off the paddle, or does the paddle bounce the ball?
-This may be easy to manage with a simple game, but as it gets more complex, OOP would get exponentially harder to manage.
+In OOP, we would have to decide whether to add `bounce()` to the `Ball` or `Player` object. *Does a ball bounce off the paddle, or does the paddle bounce the ball?* This may be easy to manage with a simple game, but as it gets more complex, OOP would become exponentially harder to manage.

 With ECS, a `system` takes in the `game_state` and determines when to call `bounce()`.
 The `system` is external to both the `Ball` and the `Player`, so we no longer have to worry about where to put methods like we would with OOP.